rochefort8/payment-form/README.md

-# Payment form to pay annual fee with credit card, using Stripe
+# Payment form by Stripe
 This is a simple payment form using Stripe.
 I developed this to provide easy annual fee paymentn with credit card to the menber of some reunion.
 Hope this be helpful or useful for devloper to create their own payment form.